Best Photo Spots For Sunrise at Zion National Park

 Towers of the Virgin at Sunrise

 Photograph the Towers of the Virgin on the patio behind the Zion Human History Museum.
-This is a popular spot for sunrise so we recommend going early.
+This is a popular spot for sunrise so we recommend getting there early so you can get a spot!

 Use a variety of basic photography techniques to walk around and capture different compositions.
 We found a cool foreground element near the side patio!